 OpManager Plus supports all Windows and Unix processes out of the box: Windows Management Instrumentation (WMI) for Windows, command-line interface (CLI) for Unix, and Simple Network Management Protocol (SNMP) for servers and domain controllers.

 Allocating sufficient bandwidth will ensure critical applications and servers perform properly, and business operations function smoothly.
-Concurrently, it's important to analyze traffic data for insights into anomaly detection, traffic shaping, etc. OpManager Plus can monitor the various metrics of over 230 interfaces right out of the box.
+Concurrently, it's important to analyze traffic data for insights into anomaly detection, traffic shaping, etc. OpManager Plus, a holistic DCIM tool helps monitor the various metrics of over 230 interfaces right out of the box.

 Overlooking a minor misconfiguration can lead to cascading effect, ultimately affecting the performance of your infrastructure and impacting business.
 OpManager Plus ensures configuration mismanagement is prevented by setting rule-based access, configuring backups, tracking user-based activity, and employing a fail-safe—an automatic backup in case a device outage occurs.